Cognitive Behavioral Therapy Questions to Ask Clients

 • When did you start feeling these things?

-Some examples of these types of questions include:
+Some examples of these types of closed-ended questions include:

 • Are you feeling better today?